jimscchen/MIDS/README.md

 Work in progress

 ## W210 Synthetic Capstone
-Putting the learning together in a [data science project](http://groups.ischool.berkeley.edu/intensive_capstone_unit/).
+Putting the learning together in a [data science project](http://groups.ischool.berkeley.edu/intensive_capstone_unit/) (done in python).
 We developed a predictive model for **ICU readmissions** based on **MIMICIII** data set.
 We also built a front end to display important information and trends to help the doctors visualize patient data.
-The project is done in python.
 The asynch content for the course touches on data projects and products, as well as some team dynamics.
 Over all the asynch content is a bit fluffy and overlaps with parts of W201.